cohure/CHR2025-website/content/_index.md

 <div class="space" style="padding-top:0.5%;"></div>
 <h3 style="max-width: 500px; margin: auto; text-align: center; padding: 0.5%">We are honored to have Miguel Escobar Varela and Els Lefever as our keynote speakers!</h3>

 <div class="space" style="padding-top:0.5%;"></div>

 The 2025 edition of the Computational Humanities Research conference will take place on <b>December 9-12, 2025</b> at the Luxembourg Centre for Contemporary and Digital History (C²DH) at the University of Luxembourg.

-<br/>Read more about CHR2025:
+Read more about CHR2025:

 <div class="space" style="padding-top:0.5%;"></div>